jcrossley3/lein-modules/README.md

 flexible project inheritance based on Leiningen profiles, and a simple dependency management mechanism.

+It has never been tested with any Leiningen version older than 2.3.4.

 ## Installation

 Put `[lein-modules "0.1.0"]` into the `:plugins` vector of